sdil/personal-blog/content/projects/index.md

 ![chat app](chat.gif)

 Visit the project [here](https://chat.fadhil-blog.dev).
-See the source code [here](https://github.com/sdil/graphql-chat).
+View the source code [here](https://github.com/sdil/graphql-chat).
 See me building this project in this [Twitter thread](https://twitter.com/sdil/status/1306045334414479360).

 **Objective**: Learning to build **GraphQL** project and **accept payment** by building a simple chat app, in public.